The Ugly Truth About Love

 See?
 That's not hard.

-For me, if I really wanted to save my wife from all the negativity she was feeling, I could have said, "You're blaming others for your own problems, but you are responsible for your own problems and dealing with them yourself is the answer you are avoiding."
+For me, if I really wanted to save my wife from all the negativity she was feeling, I could have said, "You're blaming others for your own problems, but you are responsible for your own problems, and dealing with them yourself is the answer you are avoiding."

 See?
-Coming across as an asshole isn't always a bad thing.
+Coming across as an ass isn't always a bad thing.
 Well, it can be, and it is all in the tone in how you say it.
 I shouldn't have to explain this further.
 You get it.

-Because you will end up attracting the same type of person as before and you'll just end up in the same situation.
+Because you will end up attracting the same type of person as before, and you'll just end up in the same situation.

 You have to fix yourself FIRST.
 Break the cycle!